TV and Broadband Guides

 Almost all broadband providers increase your monthly payment automatically after the end of your contract.
 When that happens it’s time to switch your internet.
 Whether your contract is for 12, 18 or 24 months, put the end date in your diary to remind yourself to look for another deal.
 Your current provider is unlikely to tell you that your contract is ending so it’s up to you to take the initiative and avoid any nasty surprises on your bank statement.
 Read our How to switch broadband guide to take you through the switching process step-by-step

 Technically, yes, you can but there is usually an early exit fee.
 In certain circumstances, you can end your internet contract early without paying a cancellation fee.
 For example, if you have been able to convince your ISP that your connection speed is consistently slower than the guaranteed minimum speed in your broadband agreement you can terminate the contract without paying an exit fee.
 This can be hard to prove, though, so you might have a fight on your hands.
-For more information about see our guide to broadband exit fees.
+For more information, see our guide to broadband exit fees.

 Broadband most often comes along with a home phone service in the same package, with a contract lasting at least one year.
 TV services and mobile phone tariffs can also be added to the same deal so you get one big bundle.
 Bundling can often make things cheaper.
 However, some people are happy to keep things simple.
 Broadband on its own, without any TV add-ons or even without a phone service, is certainly an option to consider.

 With fewer people than ever using their home phone service, we hear folks asking ‘can I get cheap broadband without a phone line?’
 The answer is yes, you can!
 Paying that line rental charge could be a thing of the past if you take up one of the alternative options.
-See our guide more information about deals without a landline.
+See our guide for more information about deals without a landline.

 There are even a few options on the market for broadband without a contract.
-Several providers offer pay-as-you-go wifi dongles or commitment-free 30-day rolling contracts which are easy to cancel.
+Several providers offer pay-as-you-go wifi dongles or commitment-free 30-day rolling contracts that are easy to cancel.
 So many choices on the market can be bewildering but don’t worry - Selectra’s guides help you compare broadband deals so you can save money and get the right service for your household.

 Living in a spectacular setting certainly has its upsides, but internet coverage can be a problem for many rural locations.
 One of the reasons for slower internet speeds in the countryside is the distance between the telephone cabinet and homes.
 To get around these issues you could consider you could consider one of the following options: